FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Related Works

 Neural fields, also known as implicit neural representations, represent an arbitrary signal by parameterizing neural networks as a function of coordinates.
 However, if only low-dimensional coordinates are provided as inputs, neural networks struggle to learn fine details due to their bias to prioritize low-frequency signals~\cite{spectral}.
 To successfully learn the high-frequency details, neural fields rely on various methods, such as coordinate encodings (preprocessing)~\cite{nerf,fourier,mipnerf,instant_ngp,VQAD,tensorf} or activation functions~\cite{SIREN,GARF,beyond_periodicity}.
 These advancements in neural fields made it possible to show remarkable representation performance in various tasks, including 3D reconstruction \cite{loc_grid_3dscene,conv_occu,geo_tree} and novel view synthesis \cite{nerf,nerfinwild,dir_v_syn}.

-Frequency encodings (borrowing the term from instant-NGP~\cite{instant_ngp}) multiply coordinates with a predefined matrix to map low-dimensional coordinates to higher dimensions followed by sinusoidal functions~\cite{nerf,fourier,mipnerf}.
-Another line of approach is parametric encodings, which rely on additional parameters to translate coordinates to latent features, using grids~\cite{loc_grid_3dscene,nsvf,conv_occu,dir_v_syn, plenoxels,instant_ngp,VQAD,tensorf} or octree~\cite{geo_tree,PlenOctrees}.
+Frequency encodings (borrowing the term from Instant-NGP~\cite{instant_ngp}) multiply coordinates with a predefined matrix to map low-dimensional coordinates to higher dimensions followed by sinusoidal functions~\cite{nerf,fourier,mipnerf}.
+Another line of approach is parametric encodings, which rely on additional parameters to translate coordinates to latent features, using grids~\cite{loc_grid_3dscene,nsvf,conv_occu,dir_v_syn, plenoxels,instant_ngp,VQAD,tensorf} or octree~\cite{geo_tree,PlenOctrees,mvsoct}.
 Although parametric encodings yield improved representation quality and faster convergence compared to frequency encodings, they require additional, often large, memory footprints due to the volumetric structure~\cite{instant_ngp}.
 Recent works explored a more parameter-efficient representation with reduced redundancy of dense voxel grids by employing tensor decomposition \cite{tensorf}, hash encoding~\cite{instant_ngp}, and vector quantization~\cite{VQAD}, showing promising performance.
 Inspired by the recent success of multiple grids, we propose to adopt temporal grids with multi-resolution for video representation.
-The core idea of temporal grids is to achieve an effective plane feature interpolated along only the time axis while avoiding volumetric redundancy caused by 3D grids in recent neural fields.
+The core idea of temporal grids is to achieve an effective plane feature interpolated along only the time axis, with compact representation.